cherryservers/cherry-ansible-module/README.md

 Requirements
 ------------

-The Cherry Servers module connects to Cherry Servers Public API via cherry-python package.
-You need to install it with pip:
+The Cherry Servers module connects to Cherry Servers Public API via [cherry-python](https://pypi.org/project/cherry-python/) package.
+You need to install it with __pip__:

 ```
 $ pip install cherry-python